capstoneFA2025/FEMA-Recommender/README.md

 This project works off of two datasets available from FEMA.
 The first contains information about past disasters through disaster declarations summaries (DDS).
 It records the disaster number, impacted counties, state, region, and disaster type.
 In addition to the disaster type for the declaration, it includes additional disasters occurring in the same area.
 For instance, if a wildfire was followed by heavy rain, then flooding and landslides may be additional disasters in the declaration.
 All of these types of disasters are important in understanding the mission assignments (MA) requested.
 The second consists of approved mission assignments from October 2012- late 2024.
 These are real-world mission assignments that are recorded by type of assistance, Emergency Support Function (ESF), responsible agency, region, state, and disaster number.
 We are most interested in the assistance requested (AR), as that is the starting point for all mission assignments.

-The work for this project included multiple steps to build towards the final interactive product, which serves as a recommended and information retrieval (IR) system.
-First, topic clusters were created for AR and statement of work (SoW) entries (these define the requirements for the agencies receiving MAs), using an LLM to generalize the language and top2vec to create topics.
+The work for this project included multiple steps to build towards the final interactive product, which serves as a recommender and information retrieval (IR) system.
+First, topic clusters were created for AR and statement of work (SoW) entries (these define the requirements for the agencies receiving MAs), using an LLM to generalize the language and top2vec to create topic clusters.
 Next, two multilabel classification models were created for a two stage prediction process.
 First, appropriate ESFs are predicted given the state, incident types, and declaration type.
 Second, after the user has selected the ESFs they wish to include, AR topics associated with the incident and ESFs are predicted to give users starter language to fill out MAs.

 Our project creates a working user interface that allows users multiple options to help them build mission assignments.
 They may start by obtaining recommended ESFs and AR topics by providing information about the disaster.
 If the user wishes to start with their own list of ESFs, they can move on to the IR component of the interface.
 Users search for capabilities that are required by the disaster response, such as ‘debris removal’, and the IR system will search for AR and SoW statements that match the query.